Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 The protein in eggs are found in both the egg yolk and in the egg whites.

-I personally believe that the protein in eggs are more digestible when you eat them raw, which is how I prefer to eat my eggs.
+I personally believe the protein in eggs are more digestible when you eat them raw, which is how I prefer to eat my eggs.

-In the past, cracking a raw egg into a dish like sukiyaki
+In the past, cracking a raw egg into a dish like Sukiyaki

 was not seen as any type of problem.
-My father did all the time when I was a young girl.
+My father did this all the time when I was a young girl.

 It has been said that an egg white protein called avidin can block the nutrient biotin under certain circumstances.